adamovsky/literal/README.md

 # literal
 JavaScript utility library for manipulating literals.

-This library helps running complex and long operations using a more concise syntax.
+This library helps running complex and long operations on literals using a more concise syntax.

 Instead of writing: